ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 That's it!
 Notice that different words and symbols of our code were automatically highlighted different colors.
 Vim (and most modern text editors) have a feature called "syntax highlighting": if you specify that you're programming in a specific language, the text editor will highlight your code based on that programming language's syntax to make your code easier to read.
 When we saved our program with the `.py` extension, we essentially told gVim that we will be programming in Python.

-Now, you can also add, on the first line, a *comment* with your name and the reason you wrote the program.
+Now, you can also add, on the first line, a *comment* with your name and the reason you wrote the program (replace 'Alex Triton' with your own name).

 ```python
 # Alex Triton for CSE SPIS 2019